Measuring Our Carbon Footprint

 Reducing Our Carbon Footprint

-50 percent of Michigan Tech's electricity is wind powered—saving $3.6 million over the life of our current contract.
+50 percent of Michigan Tech's electricity is wind-powered—saving $3.6 million over the life of our current contract.

-Other things Michigan Tech is doing:
+Other things Michigan Tech does:

 - Maintain and enhance current energy-conservation efforts.